top of page

 ⬇︎

-You are comparing your real life to someone else’s edited highlights.
+You are comparing your behind-the-scenes to someone else’s edited highlight reel.

 #5